How to Improve Employee Safety with Automated Cash Systems - Brink's US

 Solution: Partner with a Trusted Cash Logistics Provider

 Finally, the cash logistics provider will give the customer access to a secure client online portal where managers can both place and track their change orders for any of their locations, as well as run reports for services.
-With added efficiency, managers and employees can reallocate the time saved from frequent trips to the bank, as well as ensure that their business is running smoothly and that all customer enquiries are addressed.
+With added efficiency, managers and employees can reallocate the time saved from frequent trips to the bank, as well as ensure that their business is running smoothly and that all customer inquiries are addressed.

 SCENARIO 3: INTERACTIVE REPORTING DASHBOARDS